 This site used to be mainly about tech.
 It's not anymore.
 Now it's about my adventures ion Art.
 That's primarily art I create.
 You'll find articles on materials and techniques.
 You'll fin a portfolio of my featured work.
 I'll post most of all the work I do (even if it's not portfolio worthy).
 For higher resolution versions (with an option of physical prints) check out my Patreon page.

 And here's something about me for those who don't know me.

 I've always been a gamer to some extent.
 My earliest significant gaming memories are of high school era with an Atari VCS as and later my Apple 2+ and games like RasterBlster, LodeRunner, BurgerTime, and the like.
 I went through a serious DOOM and Quake I/II phase.
 Diablo II, and now Diablo III.
 WoW. iOS games, Nintendo 3DS.

 I've worked for a company in the gaming industry (though not making games, making stuff for gamers) and am playing more (time and games).

-Since working for SteelSeries, I've rekindled my love of working with hardware, especially embedded systems.
+I've rekindled my early love of working with hardware, especially embedded systems.
 This is the stuff I started my career with.
-These days it means things liek Arduino, Raspberry Pi, and specifically the boards from Adafruit.
+These days it means things like Arduino, Raspberry Pi, and specifically the boards from Adafruit.
 I've been freelancing for Adafruit since late 2017, and wrote a series on basic electronics for HackSpace magazine..

 I've been interested in food and cooking since I was a teen.
 I started out by teaching myself to cook Chinese food using cooking shows and cookbooks (Wok with Yan out of Vancouver...
 Steven Yan, not Martin Yan).